 Aiken Wine & Sign Regional Book Signing Authors

 In the early sixties Mungin joined The Betterment League, a local civic and anti-drug activist organization; he served as Public Relationship Manager until 1965.
-The organization was based in a mid-Manhattan public housing project plague with a heron abuse epidemic and it developed programs to turn the community’s youth away from all kinds of drugs.
+The organization was based in a mid-Manhattan public housing project plague with a heron abuse epidemic and it developed programs to turn the community’s youth away from drugs.
 Mungin started writing poetry in the mid-sixties, during the genesis of the Black Arts Movement.
 His focus was the drug problem he worked on while in The Betterment League and the racism he experienced during his life time.
-Through this period, he published two anti-drug volumes of poetry, “Dope Hustler’s Jazz, 1968” and “Now See Here, Homes, 1969.”
+Through this period, he published two volumes of anti-drug poetry, “Dope Hustler’s Jazz, 1968” and “Now See Here, Homes, 1969.”
 Some of his early writings appeared in The New York Times, literary magazines, and poetry anthologies.
 The Negro Book Club, Inc. selected Horace as its Artist of the Month in June of 1969 for his literary crusade against the drug plague of the sixties.
-Later that same year, he continued his anti-drug campaign in a published collection of short fiction called “How Many Niggers Make Half A Dozen.”
+Later that same year, he continued his anti-drug campaign in a published collection of short fiction.

 ©April 2014 and beyond | Diann Shaddox foundation ™| All Rights Reserved.
 No part of this website is public domain.